Saranga7/450-DSA/README.md

-# 450 DSA practice questions
+# 448 DSA practice questions

-Sl NO.  Topic Problem
+Sl N0.
+Topic Problem

 1)	Array	Reverse the array
 2)	Array	Find the maximum and minimum element in an array